Your baby’s hearing

 Hearing is very important for language, literacy and brain development.
 Some babies are born with hearing problems.
 Hearing loss is the most common congenital condition (meaning it is present at birth) in Canada.
 It’s more common than all other conditions for which babies are screened.

 About 3 in 1000 babies are born profoundly deaf.
-And another 3 in 1000 have serious hearing loss.
+Another 3 in 1000 have serious hearing loss.
 Most hearing-impaired children are healthy and born to hearing parents.

 How are hearing problems diagnosed?